menu

 The overall crime rate in Girdletree is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Girdletree is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Girdletree is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Girdletree is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Girdletree, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Girdletree is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Girdletree does not have a public transit system used by locals to get to and from work.

 The population of Girdletree has a very low overall level of education: only 6.86% of people over 25 hold a 4-year college degree or higher.